home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 ### Service targets

-If you want to fire a service call towards an entity ID (for example, to turn on a light), you can do so in three different ways.
+If you want to fire a service call for an entity ID (for example, to turn on a light), you can do so in three different ways.

-The entity ID can be specified as a property of the service level, part of the data that is sent towards service call or as an entity in a service target.
+The entity ID can be specified as a property of the service level, part of the data that is sent in the service call or as an entity in a service target.

-Service targets is the most modern way and allows one to target a service call towards an entity, device or area.
-Therefore, the most flexible of the options available and is the one that should be used.
+Service targets is the most modern way and allows one to target a service call for an entity, device or area.
+Therefore, the target is the most flexible of the options available and is the one that should be used.

 ```yaml